biemIslam/challenges-wk3/README.md

 App can be viewed at: https://remake-shortener.netlify.app

-## Task 2 is A Display Picture (DP) Generator built with HTML,CSS & JS.
+## Task 2 is A Display Picture (DP) Generator built with Javascript Canvas Api.
 This app is used to generate a user's display picture with user's name.
 ### How to Run:
 1. **Go to : https://remake-shortener.netlify.app/dp.html**